abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 nothing but good spirits here.”
 Not having direct experience, being able to rely on Ajahn Plien was very helpful.

-17\.
-What is the difference between meditating on and contemplating or thinking about something?
+Q: What is the difference between meditating on and contemplating or thinking about something?
 Could you give some examples about someone who would be skillfully meditating on something versus unskillfully doing so?
 And what does “*saṅkhāra*” mean?

-“Meditating” is a generic term.
+A: “Meditating” is a generic term.
 “Contemplating” definitely has the sense of reflection, investigation, and thinking.
 Meditation can use the thought process, but also, the thought process can be still.
 We use contemplation and reflection to help the meditation process, either in